Week A

 What happens if my child forgets to bring their device to school?

 We will have a number of devices available for daily loans should students forget their device.
+These will be issued on a first come, first served basis.

 What happens if I can no longer make a payment or no longer want the device?